 4. Taste your way around the region

 The Moutere Artisan community have a deep love for, and connection with the stunning natural landscapes that encircle them.
 The gravel threaded clay soils provide excellent growing conditions for rich, flavoursome fruits, mycorrhizal mushrooms and for harvesting olives.
 So it’s no surprise to find roadside stalls and boutique stores dotted around the valley, selling local artisan goodies such as sheep cheese, olive oils, chutneys and jams.
-Top tip: take some time to savour the products of the land, and learn about the passionate artisans that live and work here.
+Top tip: take some time to savour the products of the land, follow the trail, and learn about the passionate artisans that live and work here.

 Whether you’re a skilled golfer or just fancy a bit of casual fun, you won’t find a more scenic golfing experience than at the Tasman Golf Club.
 Situated in the Kina Cliffs, the viridescent lawns contrast perfectly with the spectacular blue waters of Tasman Bay.
 We can’t promise it will be easy to get a hole in one when you are surrounded by such stunning vistas and mountainous ranges, but we can promise that the views are worth the higher number on the score sheet!